 I recently got a notification for a year-end sign-up offer for the Centurion Card.
 It went as such: 180,000 rewards points (equivalent to 180,000 miles) for new card sign-ups.
 The offer entailed having to spend US$30,000 within the first 6 months of receiving the card and paying the annual fee which amounts to US$4,000.
 This is on top of the one-time joining fee which costs US$4,000 as well.

 In case anyone thinks that I earn so much that I actually qualify for this card (and how I wish I did) — I will have to clarify that while I was sent this offer, I was not the intended recipient for the card.

-While the sign-up fee seems to be a lot, the cost per mile received for this offer is actually quite decent, at around 4.4 US cents per mile.
+While the sign-up fee seems to be a lot, the cost per mile received for this offer is actually quite decent if you intend to redeem for First Class flights.
+The cost is around 4.4 US cents per mile.
 Just to give an illustration – a roundtrip business class redemption on Singapore Airlines from Singapore to New York amounts to 170,000 miles.

 This offer piqued my interest on the Centurion Card.
 I remember researching about it several times before but I could not really find any reliable information about it.
 At the very least, the information I got pointed only to the one issued in the USA.

 I am a loyalty programme enthusiast and have the habit of maximizing whatever spend I have to earn the most points from the dozen or so credit cards I keep.
 While I don’t normally write about credit cards on this site, I thought to post about the Centurion Card here in the interest of information sharing.
 This is also considering that reliable information with respect to this card is hard to come by.